 mount -t cifs //ad.fi.muni.cz/DFS/home/login /mnt/fi-win-home \ -o uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf

 NFS access is only available for machines in the FI network and only allows access to the home directory.
 However, the currently used NFS version 3 of the home directory server requires that the UID and primary user ID under which you work on your address book should be the same as the UID and the primary GUI of the faculty UNIX account (this can be determined by a command

 id ).
 Therefore, this use is now better suited for new system installations where these identifiers can be easily influenced.
-Alternatively, you can create a new user who will have the required identifiers and then work with the attached files underneath.
+Alternatively, you can create a new user who will have the required identifiers and then work with the attached files below.
 As a result of other NFS specifics, file permissions are applied to full access to these files; so if you do not have files open to others, you will not even reach them under the root user on your machine.

 On your machine again you need root access and tool

 mount.nfs (for example, under Debian available in the package

 nfs-common ).
 You also need to be allowed

 export the home directory

 NFS protocol (change takes effect within two hours).
 The connection does not require authentication, so you need to consider the risk associated with export.
 Access to mountpoint

 /mnt/fi-home can be done again with a command